The Respite for All Model

-Respite for All programs are based on a social model of care.
-The volunteer staff will not be responsible for tasks such as cleaning or bathing, and no medical staff is required because no medical care is given.
-No medications are passed throughout the day, either.
-Our friends living with dementia must be able to care for their own restroom needs and be comfortable in a large group setting.
+Respite for All programs are best suited to the early to middle stages of a diagnosis.
+To participate, our friends living with dementia must be able to care for their own restroom needs and be comfortable in a large group setting.
 Ambulation requirements, along with paid care attendants, are decided by local communities.

 Frequently Asked Questions